Skip to main content

 The American Cancer Society medical and editorial content team

-Basal cell cancer (BAY-zul sell can-sur): The most common type of skin cancer.
-It starts in the lowest layer of the skin, called the basal cell layer.
+Basal cell skin cancer (BAY-zul): The most common type of skin cancer.
+It starts in a lower layer of the skin, called the basal cell layer.

-Biopsy (BY-op-see): Taking out a small piece of tissue to see if there are cancer cells in it.
+Biopsy (BY-op-see): Taking out a small piece of tissue (such as an abnormal area of skin) to see if there are cancer cells in it.

-Immunotherapy (IM-yuh-no-THAIR-uh-pee): Treatments that uses the body’s immune system to fight cancer.
+Immunotherapy (IM-yuh-no-THAIR-uh-pee): Treatment that uses the body’s immune system to fight cancer.

-Melanocyte (meh-LAN-oh-site): A cell in the skin that makes and holds melanin.
+Melanocyte (meh-LAN-oh-site): A cell in the skin that makes melanin.
 These are the cells that can become melanoma cells.

-Melanin (MEH-luh-nin): The pigment that gives color to skin and helps protect it from damage from UV rays.
+Melanin (MEH-luh-nin): The pigment that gives a darker color to skin and helps protect it from damage from UV rays.

 Melanoma (MEH-luh-NOH-muh): Skin cancer that starts in melanocytes.